 So, you are looking for a solution to fix your broken chair and accidentally landed on the site that provided solutions and had a quick form to fill out for help.
 In a span of a few minutes, you get solutions to your problem.
 If you are the site owner, this is pretty much the experience that every user of your site should enjoy.

 Users (or humans) fall short of patience and always choose solutions that come fast and are friendly.
-This is the major reason for users to select friendly sites and have a call-to-action button to inquire about services.
+This is the major reason users select friendly sites and have a call-to-action button to inquire about services.

 2. Ease of use

 Adding further to the abovementioned reason, ease of use is a crucial element associated with every site.
 The key to maximizing the ease of use is prioritizing your audience’s needs and establishing a minimal yet convincing and easy-to-access wireframe.